 The one exception to this pattern is the "better deal" question which asks whether the incremental benefits one gets for working more years are enough to outweigh the incremental payroll tax contributions one makes.
 Females in the control group are a statistically significant 9.4 percentage points less likely than males to think that the incremental benefits are enough to outweigh the incremental contributions, and the treatment effect essentially brings females to the same level as males on this variable.
-We speculate that some women may believe that as secondary earners, they get little or no marginal Social Security benefits from additional work.
-This would have been true for most women twenty years ago, but the majority of women retiring today receive retirement benefits based on their own earnings record rather than based on 50 percent of their husband's earnings.
-It is possible that our intervention affected women by counteracting the notion that working women get no benefit on the margin from Social Security.
+We speculate that some women in our sample had believed that as secondary earners, they get little or no marginal Social Security benefits from additional work.
+This would have been true for most women who retired twenty or thirty years ago, but for women today who are working into their 60s, we estimate that 70 percent or more are receiving benefits based on their own earnings record.17 It is possible, therefore, that our intervention affected women by counteracting the notion that working women get no benefit on the margin from Social Security.